rbcavanaugh/rbcavanaugh.github.io/README.md

 - goal is that updating google doc will update both CV and website as needed

-To do:
+- bash script to update all:

-- update flexdashboard hacky page to flex or grid or something.
+update_website "commit message"